Vyral/jeff-van-nostran/_posts/2019-12-03-now-is-the-time-to-refinance.md

 ---
 layout: post
-title: Now is the Time to Refinance
+title: Now Is the Time to Refinance
 date: 2019-12-03 22:44:00
 tags:
   - Mortgage